How to Replace the Engine Air Filter on a 2016 Nissan Altima (DIY Guide)

 Step 5: Install the new air filter

-- Insert the new filter into the air box the same way the old one came out.
+- Place the new filter into the air box in the same direction as the old one.

 Step 6: Close and latch the air box

-- Lower the air box lid into place by hand.
+- Snap the metal clips back into place by hand.

-- Do a quick visual check that the lid is evenly closed on all sides.
+- Do a quick visual check that the lid seam looks even on all sides.

 DIY Cost: $15-$35 (parts only)